CrochetProject/CrochetCraze/_src/behindTheScenes.md

     <a href="pattern-landing/index.html">Patterns</a>
 </div>
 ```
-If you were to copy this nav into the `other.njk` template, neither link will work from within my Pattern Landing Page.
-Instead, look through the point of view of the `_site/pattern-landing/index.html` since _site is where the publishing happens.
+If I were to copy this nav into the `other.njk` template, neither link will work from within my Pattern Landing Page.
+Instead, look through the point of view(POV) of the `_site/pattern-landing/index.html`, since _site is where the publishing happens.
 - Since we will have to take a step out of `pattern-landing` folder to access the Home HTML index, the nav for `other.njk` should look like this:

 ```html